ishijo/Taylor-Swift-Lyrics/README.md

 Also a list of Albums csv file and one for all albums individually in the 'Tabular' directory provided.

-#### Check the notebook to see how the data was extracted using the lyricsgenius python library [here](https://github.com/ishijo/Taylor-Swift-Lyrics/blob/main/main.ipynb)
+#### Check the notebook to see how the data was extracted using the lyricsgenius python library here in [main.ipynb](https://github.com/ishijo/Taylor-Swift-Lyrics/blob/main/main.ipynb).

 # Albums:
 42 Albums from Taylor Swift's discography, including 10 **studio** albums, and various **deluxe**, **live**, **re-recorded**, **language** editions and **remix** albums among many others.